Great People who Pull Together – Organizational Talent

 The Best Companies to Work For

 A lot of suggestions have been made by some very credible organizations on how to become one of the best companies to work for and how to retain your top talent.
 Many of these involve massive change management processes and can take years to generate results.
 That may be a reason why measures are not being taken.
 So, how about turning this on its head and starting, not at an organization level, but at a team level?
 Results can be realized very quickly and then ramped up across the organization when people see they have worked.
-Slowly and surely you can become one of the best companies to work for.
+With little cost and by applying our solutions you can rapidly become one of the best companies to work for.

-6 Steps to Recruitment and Selection of Great People
+7 Steps to Recruitment and Retention of Great People

 There is a way to get ‘great people pulling together’ and that is to begin at a team level.
-Based on our experience and knowhow, here are our top tips to recruitment and selection of highly talented people who will be able to do smart collaboration.
+Based on our experience and knowhow, here are our top tips to recruitment and retention of highly talented people who will be able to do smart collaboration (pull together).

 Too often, the language we use to describe people’s talent gets blurred.
 Knowledge, experience, skills, qualifications and talent all get mixed up.
 Let’s just clarify what we mean.
 Skills are learnt and include knowledge of how to do something.
 Qualifications can be helpful but don’t speak about aptitude.
 However talent is how we are hardwired and dictates how we naturally behave, are motivated and where we like to use our thinking cycles (See our main article Skills vs Talent).
 Talent is more important than the others.
 So one very simple step you can take is to delineate clearly between the skills (and knowledge), experience and talent you are looking for.
 As part of the job description or someone’s objectives, draw up three columns: one headed Skills, one headed Experience and the other Talent (if you’re not sure what to include in ‘Talent’ we can help).
 This will aid both you and the candidates for the role by giving greater clarity of what you are looking for.